 The diatonic scale also includes the following seven modes:

-- Ionian (major scale)
+- Ionian (C major scale)

-- Aeolian (natural minor scale)
+- Aeolian (A minor scale)

 You can see that our major and natural minor scale are both included as Ionian and Aeolian modes.

-So the more proper terms for major and minor scale - if you don’t use their mode designation - would be diatonic major and diatonic minor.
+The more proper terms for major and minor scale - if you don’t use their mode designation - would be diatonic major and diatonic minor.